To build your own Itinerary, click to add an item to your Itinerary basket.

 Winter - the collection of heathers at Furzey provides bloom through the colder months and the erica x darleyensis Furzey, which originated in this garden, is now accepted worldwide as one of the best winter-flowering hybrids.

 Furzey Gardens is now open to visitors.
-All visitors will need to book their ticket online in advance of their visit at www.furzey-gardens.org.
-Entrance to Furzey Gardens is by donation, suggested amounts:
+Pre-book your tickets online at www.furzey-gardens.org.
+Entrance to Furzey Gardens is by donation, suggested amounts for online booking:

 Children (ages 4-16): £4.50